mihainsto/Smarthack-Hackathon/README.md

 Smarthack was on 02-03 november 2019.

-This year theme is: How can you help the society you live in, using technology?
+The theme was: How can you help the society you live in, using technology?

 ## The Codeleones